ufal/teitok-tools/README.md

 `

 Command line options:
-* writeback - write back to original file or put in new file
+* writeback - write back to original file or put (otherwise output is written to a folder parsed)
 * file - which UDPIPE model to use
 * model - which UDPIPE model to use
 * lang - language of the texts (if no model is provided)